-- Information about how to enroll in the Broadcast Messaging Service, Wayne State's emergency notification system, which uses texts and emails to alert stakeholders of a campus emergency (including emergency notifications and timely warnings), at broadcast.wayne. edu.
+- The Broadcast Messaging Service, Wayne State's emergency notification system, is used to send text and email alerts to stakeholders during a campus emergency (including emergency notifications and timely warnings).

-- Notice that the university has canceled classes is posted on the university's main webpage at wayne.edu.
-Those who have signed up for the Broadcast Messaging Service will also receive notification through text or email.
+- Notice that the university has canceled classes is posted on the university's main webpage at wayne.edu in addition to text and email notifications.
 Local television and radio broadcasts also provide information on university closures.

 - WSUPD, 313-577-2222, is available 24

 hours a day, 7 days a week, 365 days a

 year for any emergency, including fire

 and health emergencies.
 Students are

 encouraged to program the WSUPD

 number into their phones.

 - Students are encouraged to draft personal preparedness plans.

-Information about these plans including instructions and a checklist - is available at housing.wayne.edu/ pdf/student\preparedness\checklist. pdf.
+Information about these plans - including instructions and a checklist - is available at https://housing.wayne.edu/pdf/community-living-guide.pdf.

 - Students living in university housing are subject to the Missing Student Notification Policy, discussed in detail on page 21 of this report.

-- Those students should complete a confidential contact form.
-Forms are available at the front desk of every WSU residence hall and apartment building.

-- Students are informed that, in emergency situations, the university's Crisis Management Team will convene and respond to the situation.
+Those students should complete a confidential contact form.
+Forms are available at the front desk of every WSU residence hall and apartment building. - Students are informed that, in emergency situations, the university's Crisis Management Team will convene and respond to the situation.
 The team will disseminate timely information to the campus community.
 Wayne State has a rigorous crisis plan, which is continually updated and revised.
-The university also conducts drills and simulations to prepare for crisis.

-- Counseling and Psychological Services

-(CAPS) is part of Student Services and is

-dedicated to providing counseling and

-psychological services to Wayne State

-students.
-If students experience stress or

-feel they need other assistance, they are

-encouraged to contact CAPS at 313 577-3398.
-For assistance after normal

-hours of operation, including nights,

-weekends and university closures,

-students may call 313-577-9982.
+The university also conducts drills and simulations to prepare for crisis. - Counseling and Psychological Services (CAPS) is part of Student Services and is dedicated to providing counseling and psychological services to Wayne State students.
+If students experience stress or feel they need other assistance, they are encouraged to contact CAPS at 313-577-3398.
+For assistance after normal hours of operation, including nights, weekends and university closures, students may call 313-577-9982. - Students are provided with information regarding the National Suicide and Crisis Lifeline, which may be reached by call or text at 988.